leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

     * Text have Text Script component, Text Script component have properties is (Character, Paragraph)

 ### GameObject VS Component
+  * GameObject and Component is different, But some object is both GameObject or Component

-  * Some object is both GameObject or Component, such as Button is GameObject and also Component
+  * Some object is both GameObject or Component, such as UI/Button/Panel/Image/... is a GameObject and also is a Component
   * A Button GameObject have:
     * Components is: RectTransform, Image (script), Button (script)
     * Children component is: Text component